Corporate Social Responsibility: The CSR Guide for 2022

 Microsoft states they are committed to supporting their employees’ wellness and safety, and also strives to bring resources to underserved communities all around the world.

 Google is a technology company that specializes in Internet services, including its search engine, software, hardware, and online advertising technologies.
-Google is a top CSR company largely due to their 5-year goal to award $1 billion in grants and contribute 1 million employee volunteer hours.
+Google is a top CSR company largely due to its 5-year goal to award $1 billion in grants and contribute 1 million employee volunteer hours.

 According to Google, the company strives to combine funding, innovation, and technical expertise to support underserved communities and help solve the challenges these communities face each and every day.
 This includes humanitarian relief, data tracking for disease spread, and more.

 Google supports organizations that address social and environmental challenges.
 For every hour an employee volunteers with an eligible organization, Google will provide a $10 grant to the nonprofit.
+What’s more, they’ll match their employees’ donations up to $10,000 dollars.

 7 Ways Your Nonprofit Should Engage with CSR Departments